prezessikora/fastapi_todos/README.md

 # fastapi_todos

-FastAPI Study on with a simple TODOs management API and CLI based client
+FastAPI service for simple TODOs management with API and Jinja2 web client